 - Participate in Art-Related Events in Your Community

 - Give Away Your Art for Holidays and Birthdays

 - Have a Giveaway Contest

 1. Share Frequently on Social Media

 Bonus Tip: Don't overwhelm yourself with too many social media platforms.
-If you do that, than you will burn out and not put much attention into any of those platforms.
-Try sticking with just your shop and 1-2 other social media platforms.
-I, myself use Etsy for selling and I market my work on Facebook and Pinterest.
+If you do that, then you will burn out and not put much attention into any of those platforms.
+Try sticking with just your shop and 1–2 other social media platforms.
+I, myself, use Etsy for selling, and I market my work on Facebook and Pinterest.
 Those three platforms alone take a great deal of my time.

 2. Run a Sale or Coupon Campaign

 Sales and coupons can increase traffic into your online shop.
 Online shops make it easy to run a sale or offer coupons; they will even send coupons to everyone who favorites one of your items.